hqt/street-router/README.md

 ## Raptor algorithm
 We implement from scratch Raptor algorithm based on paper **Round-Based Public Transit Routing** of a group of computer scientists at Microsoft, 2012.
 This algorithm supports finding shortest public transportation route including some interesting parameters such as *departure time, arrvial time, number of transfers, ticket price, priority zones ...* <br><br>
 <i>**We see that this algorithm doesn't have full well-implemented version on internet.
 So if you feel interested with this algorithm, please see our source code or contact us for more detail.
-We are very happy and appreciate to discuss with you :)**</i>
+We are very happy and appreciate to discuss with you :)**</i> <br>
  <img src="AppImages/algor_1.png" width="550"/> <br>
  *image illustration for raptor algorithm*

- **Route Detect Notification Algorithm**
+ **Route Detect Notification Algorithm** <br>
  We implement two version of this algorithm:
  - **Next Route Notification Algorithm:** algorithm is used for notify which turn should to be notified in next.
  - **Wrong Route Detection Algorithm:** algorithm is used for detection when user go to wrong route, and can recommend true way again from current point to searched route.